Flag of Mauritania: Symbolism

 The star and crescent, as well as the colour green, are symbols of Islam.
 The late vexillologist Whitney Smith describes the star and crescent design of the Mauritanian flag as "of the conservative type common before the 20th century", similar to those of the old flags of Turkey, the Comoros, and Tunisia.
 The red represents the blood shed by Mauritanians who fought for the country's independence from France.
+The flag's colours are also the pan-African colours.